Skip to content

 In reality, a) why care and b) they really have no clue when it comes to receivers as it took “nearly forever” to get greats Lynn Swann and John Stallworth into that diminished, albeit still place of honor.

-Otis was “Big Play,” the wrap up the title, “hitch pass TD” from Len Dawson, who preceded Otis in death by 7 months with their team, the Chiefs, winning a third crown in between, now a month and a day age, making it (23-7) vs the Vikings in the 4th and last AFL/NFL championship game.
+Otis was “Big Play,” the wrap up the title, “hitch pass TD” from Len Dawson, who preceded Otis in death by 7 months with their team, the Chiefs, winning a third crown in between, now a month and a day ago, making it (23-7), vs the Vikings, in the 4th and last AFL/NFL championship game.

-Then replay, not on the one that nullified Hurts to DaVonta Smith, a key play, again helping the Chiefs (3-0) on the NFL or NFC network, win a Supe.
+Then on so clear have replay, not on the one that nullified Hurts to DeVonta Smith, a key play, again helping the Chiefs (3-0) on the NFL or NFC network (in exclusive Supes, first was on both NFL and AFL a Green Bay “ease” vs the Chiefs) win a Supe.